cp-algorithms/cp-algorithms/src/graph/strongly-connected-components.md

 The runtime complexity of the algorithm is $O(n + m)$, because depth first search is performed twice.

 Finally, it is appropriate to mention [topological sort](topological-sort.md) here.
-First of all, step 1 of the algorithm represents reversed topological sort of graph $G$ (actually this is exactly what vertices' sort by exit time means).
-Secondly, the algorithm's scheme generates strongly connected components by decreasing order of their exit times, thus it generates components - vertices of condensation graph - in topological sort order.
+In step 2, the algorithm finds strongly connected components in decreasing order of their exit times; thus, it finds components - vertices of condensation graph - in an order corresponding to a topological sort of the condensation graph.

 ## Implementation
 ```cpp